-320Q.
-Numerical Analysis.
+320. Numerical Analysis.
 4 semester hours.

 Introduction to the numerical solution of mathematical problems.
 Primary emphasis is on the development of computational techniques that can be implemented on a digital computer and on methods for establishing error bounds for approximate solutions.
 Prerequisites: Computer Science 150 and Mathematics 202 and 205.
+This course is cross listed as MATH 320.
 Usually offered in alternate years.

-331Q.
-Introduction to Computer Hardware.
-5 semester hours.
+331. Introduction to Computer Hardware.
+4 semester hours.

-This course covers the design of digital electronic circuits including both combinatinoal logic and synchronous sequential logic.
-Small-to-medium scale integrated circuits are used.
-Laboratory required.
+This course covers the design of digital electronic circuits including both combinatorial logic and synchronous sequential logic.
+FPGA based circuit boards programmed using VHDL are used.
 Prerequisite: Computer Science 255.
 Usually offered in alternate years.

-345Q.
-Optimization.
+345. Optimization.
 4 semester hours.

 Optimization is a very successful area of applied mathematics and its applications are very broad and diverse.
-This course addresses the problem of doing the "best" thatone can do, possibly subject to resource constraints.
+This course addresses the problem of doing the "best" that one can do, possibly subject to resource constraints.
 Simulation models allow one to determine how a function behaves as its variables change.
 Optimization models are used to determine the "optimal" values of these variables so that the function can be maximized or minimized.
 In this course, one learns how to recognize and formulate different types of optimization models, sometimes called "mathematical programming" models (e.g., unconstrained, linear programming, quadratic programming, and general nonlinear programming).
 One learns how to identify local and global solutions to these models and how to find these solutions by using various algorithms (e.g., steepest descent, Newton, BFGS, simplex, gradient projection, evolution).
 This course will present theory, methods, and applications equally.
 Both analytic and programming assignments will be given, together with exams.
 Mathematica will be used.
 This course is cross-listed as Mathematics 345.
 Prerequisites: Mathematics 201 and 205 and Computer Science 150.

-350Q.
-Artificial Intelligence.
+350. Artificial Intelligence.
 4 semester hours.